-Desertification is a fancy word for land that is turning to desert,” begins Allan Savory in this quietly powerful talk (below).
+Desertification is a fancy word for land that is turning to desert,” begins Allan Savory in this quietly powerful talk (now viewed by 4-million).

 And terrifyingly, it’s happening to about two-thirds of the world’s grasslands, accelerating climate change and causing traditional grazing societies to descend into social chaos.
 Savory has devoted his life to stopping it.